mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/graph2.png" height="40%" width="40%">
 </center>

-To answer [**LC 323:** Number of Connected Components](https://leetcode.com/problems/number-of-connected-components-in-an-undirected-graph/), we'll move through each node, appending each of its neighbors to a queue.
-We'll then move through the _neighbors'_ neighbors, continuing until we've processed each node in the cluster.
-We'll then return to our list of nodes we haven't seen yet $-$ if any exist, that means at least one more cluster exists, so we grab a node and repeat the process.
+To answer [**LC 323:** Number of Connected Components](https://leetcode.com/problems/number-of-connected-components-in-an-undirected-graph/), we'll examine each node in the graph, visiting its neighbors, its _neighbors'_ neighbors, and so on, until we only encounter nodes we've already seen.
+We'll then check if there are any nodes in the graph that we haven't visited $-$ if any exist, that means there's at least one more cluster, so we grab a new node and repeat the process.

 {% include header-python.html %}
 ```python